BigtoC/nftx-protocol-v2/README.md

 Update `NFTSymbol` and `NFTName`

 #### b.
 Run the bootstrap script
-This script mints a ERC721 token, and create liquidity pool
+This script deploys and mints a ERC721 token, then create liquidity pool
 ```shell
 npm run bootstrap:goerli
 ```